griffeth-barker/ADSSQLite/README.md

 # ADSSQLite
 A SQLite engine, database, and interface contained in a single PowerShell file using NTFS Alternate Data Streams.

-> ⚠️  **WARNING**
+> ⚠️  **WARNING**:
-> The contents of this repository is for educational purposes only.
-It should not be considered production-ready, best-practice, etc.
-> You should fully understand code before you run it on your system, and you should have authorization to run code on your system.
-> The contents of this repository *may* trigger endpoint protection and antivirus, though the contents as published to this repository
+> This is for educational purposes only.
+It should not be considered production-ready, best-practice, etc. You should fully understand code before you run it on your system, and you should have authorization to run code on your system.
+The contents of this post and associated repository may trigger endpoint protection and antivirus, though the contents as published are not malicious.
+This little experiment uses SQLite, which is not affliated with me nor this project, and can be obtained from their [website](https://sqlite.org/index.html).
-> are not malicious.

 ## Getting Started